markwest1972/voice-controlled-zumo/readme.md

 The other project modules are used for configuration of the Bluetooth module and MQTT Testing.

 Note that I am currently using the Public MQTT Broker described [here](http://www.hivemq.com/showcase/public-mqtt-broker/).
 I'm using this as it's free and doesn't require a sign up, but it is occasionally down.
+An alternative can be found [here](http://test.mosquitto.org).

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.